 As part of our growth strategy, we may make investments in or acquire complementary companies, products or technologies.
-We do not have experience in making investments in other companies nor have we made any acquisitions to date, and as a result, our ability as an organization to evaluate and/or complete investments or acquire and integrate other companies, products or technologies in a successful manner is unproven.
-We may not be able to find suitable investment or acquisition candidates, and we may not be able to complete such investments or acquisitions on favorable terms, if at all.
-If we do complete investments or acquisitions, we may not ultimately strengthen our competitive position or achieve our goals, and any investments or acquisitions we complete could be viewed negatively by our customers, investors and securities analysts.
+For example, on February 21, 2019, we announced that we had agreed to acquire NetComm Wireless Limited for cash consideration of approximately AUD \$161.0 million (USD \$115.3 million, based on an exchange rate of USD \$0.716 per AUD \$1.00 on February 21, 2019) to diversify our revenues both geographically and by product channel.
+We do not have significant experience in making investments in other companies nor have we made a significant number of acquisitions to date, and as a result, our ability as an organization to evaluate and/or complete investments or acquire and integrate other companies, products or technologies in a successful manner is unproven.
+We may not be able to find suitable future investment or acquisition candidates, and we may not be able to complete such investments or acquisitions on favorable terms, if at all.
+Our pending acquisition of NetComm Wireless Limited, once completed, may not achieve its objectives or strengthen our competitive position.
+If we complete additional investments or acquisitions, we may not ultimately strengthen our competitive position or achieve our goals, and any investments or acquisitions we complete could be viewed negatively by our customers, investors and securities analysts.

-In addition, investments and acquisitions may result in unforeseen operating difficulties and expenditures.
+In addition, current and future investments and acquisitions may result in unforeseen operating difficulties and expenditures.
 For example, if we are unsuccessful at integrating any acquisitions or retaining key talent from those acquisitions, or the technologies associated with such acquisitions, into our company, the business, financial condition, results of operations and prospects of the combined company could be materially adversely affected.
 Any integration process may require significant time and resources, and we may not be able to manage the process successfully.
 We may not successfully evaluate or utilize the acquired technology or personnel or accurately forecast the financial effects of an acquisition transaction, including accounting charges.
 We may have to pay cash, incur debt or issue equity securities to pay for any such investment or acquisition, each of which could adversely affect our financial condition or the market price of our common stock.
 The sale of equity or issuance of debt to finance any such acquisitions could result in dilution to our stockholders.
 The incurrence of indebtedness would result in increased fixed obligations and could also include covenants or other restrictions that would impede our ability to manage our operations.
 Moreover, if the investment or acquisition becomes impaired, we may be required to take an impairment charge, which could adversely affect our financial condition or the market price of our common stock.